Kurdistani Coalition: Composition

-The original parties are the Kurdistan Democratic Party, Kurdistan Islamic Union, Kurdistan Islamic Movement, Movement for Change, Kurdistan Islamic Group, Communist Party of Kurdistan, Kurdistan Toilers' Party and Kurdistan Socialist Democratic Party.
+The original parties are the Kurdistan Democratic Party, Patriotic Union of Kurdistan, Kurdistan Islamic Union, Kurdistan Islamic Movement, Movement for Change, Kurdistan Islamic Group, Communist Party of Kurdistan, Kurdistan Toilers' Party and Kurdistan Socialist Democratic Party.
 New Generation Movement has also been invited to join the coalition who subsequently stated their support for the alliance.
 On 30 September, leader of the Yazidi Democratic Party Haydar Shesho announced the party's intention to run as part of the coalition in 2020.

 On 29 September 2019, the pro-Kurdistan Workers' Party Kurdistan Society Freedom Movement (Tevgera Azadi) initially boycotted the coalition arguing they were not informed about the negotiations.
 However, on 6 October 2019, the party changed its position and expressed support for the coalition.

 As of 6 October 2019, 23 parties have joined the coalition, while the number rose to 30 in late October and include Arab and Turkmen parties.
 The named parties are: